Kazakhstan’s Foreign Policy: Building Peace as a Legacy

 During the aforementioned hosting of the GEM and CTBT meetings, Kazakh Foreign Affairs Minister Kairat Abdrakhmanov declared: “we call on states to declare their support for the Treaty on the Prohibition of Nuclear Weapons.
 Kazakhstan signed the TPNW on March 2, 2018, and is currently preparing for its ratification.”

-In 2013, Kazakhstan hosted peace talks on Iran’s nuclear program, and in 2017, the country hosted peace talks to compliment the Geneva process regarding the Syrian conflict.
+In 2013, Kazakhstan hosted peace talks on Iran’s nuclear program, and in 2017, the country hosted peace talks to complement the Geneva process regarding the Syrian conflict.

 Kazakh President Nursultan Nazarbayev has supported Eurasian integration, which culminated in the creation of the Eurasian Economic Union.
 The Kazakh regime has also supported the idea of establishing a Central Asian Union.